 Usman Anwar

-I am a PhD student in Computational and Biological Learning lab at Cambridge University, UK.
-I am interested in reinforcement learning, multi-agent learning and AI Safety.
+I am a final year PhD student in Computational and Biological Learning lab at Cambridge University, UK.
+I am broadly interested in AI Safety and Alignment, with my recent focus on chain-of-thought monitorability.
 I am supervised by David Kruger and funded by Open Phil AI Fellowship and Vitalik Buterin Fellowship on AI Safety.
-Previously, I was a MS student at the Information Technology University, Pakistan, where I graduated second in my class and was awarded Graduate Student Fellowship.

 Email / GitHub / Google Scholar / LinkedIn / CV